 Box turtles are under threat as expanding urbanization eliminates turtle habitats.
 With your help, this project documents box turtles in rural and suburban settings so that we can learn more about how turtles and humans can coexist in the same spaces.
 If you find a box turtle, snap a photo of the top and bottom, measure it, and record your location, then share your findings with us online.
 Your data will help us understand habitat use by box turtles and how they are adapting to living with humans.

 The Museum is proud part of an innovative multi-institutional, $7.3 million National Science Foundation project aiming to bring citizen science to middle school students and get them involved in authentic science in their classrooms.
-The Students Discover project will kick off in North Carolina in 2014, but the project is expected to bring citizen science to over 10,000 classrooms worldwide.
+The Students Discover project began in 2014.
 Students Discover brings together a stellar group of collaborators, including Museum researchers, researchers from NCSU's Your Wild Life team, the Kenan Fellows Program, the Science House, and Wake County Schools.
 Look for new citizen science projects and fun and informative educational modules coming out of this project over the next few years!